MatthewJin001/GPA-HEC/README.md

 ## Simultaneous hand-eye and target parameter estimation by solving 2d-3d generative point alignment problem

 ## Overview
-Solve the 2D-3D generative point alignment problem to estimate both the hand-eye parameter and the parameters of different calibration targets (single marker, mutiple markers and pattern).
+Hand-eye calibration is further studied as a 2D-3D generative point alignment problem.
+For multi-point, single-point and patterned calibration targets, GPAM, GPAS and GPAP are proposed to simultaneously estimate the hand-eye and the target parameters.
+These formulations are solved by a initialization-to-refinement structure.

 ![mainFig](https://github.com/MatthewJin001/GPA-HEC/blob/main/figure/gitPic.png)

 **_Figure_**: Formulations relating geometrical transformation for calibration (a) Hand-Eye Calibration (b) Robot-World-Hand-Eye Calibration